MartinDM/martindm.uk/src/posts/2025-01-03-not-the-expert.md

 There’s a profound sense of freedom we give ourselves in humbly yet confidently learning to trust ourseleves.
 For myself, this shows up as recognizing my own equality to others, worthy of the space and platform to contribute as others and no less capable.

-This is the mindset I am working on; I feel it's imperitive if I'm to realise the contribution I want to make, able to have impact for others without undermining myself with doubt.
+This is the mindset I am working on; I feel it's imperitive if I'm to realise the contribution I want to make, asble to have impact for others without undermining myself with doubt.
 I receive repeated reassurance of my contributions and ability, but I'm working on convincing myself!

 ### Navigating Expertise and Imposter Syndrome